CVS Pharmacy: Photo website security

 On July 17, 2015, CVS shut down its online photo processing services, blaming a third-party vendor, believed to be PNI Digital Media.
 According to reporters, CVS was unwilling to confirm or deny questions about whether hackers had stolen customer photographs as well as data.
 The site was updated on September 11, 2015, with more details of the attack.
 By the end of November 2015 the CVS photo website was restored, and customers may order photo services online again.

 Receipt length

-CVS has drawn ire for the length of its receipts, specifically receipts given to people who have signed up for their ExtraCare rewards program.
+CVS has drawn ire for the length of its customer receipts, specifically receipts given to people who have signed up for their ExtraCare rewards program.
 Due to CVS's practice of placing numerous targeted coupons on the front, these receipts can be up to 5 ft in length.
 CVS CEO Larry Merlo responded by saying that they were working on ways to reduce the length of the receipts by 25% and mentioned that customers can get their receipts and coupons digitally through CVS's mobile app, which requires the customer to sign up for digital coupons and receipts.
 However, despite this, Merlo admitted that CVS still could do a better job of making the instructions to opt out of paper receipts more clear.

-The story has since become an internet meme.
+The length of CVS receipts has since become an internet meme.